geowe/geowe-core/README.md

 	w3w.key = YOUR_W3W_API_KEY

 ##Build the software
-In order to compile and build geowe the Java 7 platform is necessary.
-The project uses maven to build and package.
+In order to compile and build **GeoWE**, the Java 7 platform is necessary.
+The project uses maven for building and packaging.

 	mvn clean package

 ##Deploy
-Once you compiled the software, the geowe.war file can be deployed on any server/application container, like tomcat.
+Once you compiled the software, the geowe.war file can be deployed on any server/application container, like Apache Tomcat.
 Our [live demo](http://map.geowe.org) is running on OpenShift, Try it!